ThrowTheSwitch/Ceedling/plugins/report_tests_log_factory/README.md

 # Ceedling Plugin: Test Suite Report Log Factory

-Generate one or more built-in test suite reports — JSON, JUnit XML, or CppUnit XML — or create your own.
+Generate one or more built-in test suite reports — JSON, JUnit XML, CppUnit XML, or HTML — or create your own.

 # Plugin Overview

 Test reports are handy for all sorts of reasons.
 Various build and reporting tools are able to generate, visualize, or otherwise process results encoded in handy container formats including JSON and XML.

-This plugin generates one or more of up to three available test suite report formats:
+This plugin generates one or more of up to four available test suite report formats:

 1. JSON
 1. JUnit XML
 1. CppUnit XML
+1. HTML

 This plugin generates reports after test builds, storing them in your project `artifacts/` build path.